article background

 What is hyperfibre?

-Hyperfibre uses the existing fibre network but, through the installation of a special Optical Network Terminal (ONT) in place of your existing Fibre box, it can deliver speeds far beyond a standard fibre connection.
+Hyperfibre uses the existing fibre network but, through the installation of a special Optical Network Terminal (ONT) in place of your existing fibre box, it can deliver speeds far beyond a standard fibre connection.

 What are the advantages of Hyperfibre?